 “Understanding Idaho’s place and putting it in context requires a guidebook,” historian Adam Sowards says in his introduction to Idaho’s Place.
 Recognizing Idaho’s unique position in national history and appreciating the role Idaho played in shaping larger narratives entails learning the diverse stories that make up our state.
 Tribal histories, political conflicts, environmental issues, and personal accounts make up this place so many of us call home.
 There is no one history of Idaho, but learning how the different histories have overlapped and created our larger story is key to understanding Idaho’s place.

-This interdisciplinary institute will help teachers across the state learn the different histories, interpretations, and stories of Idaho.
-Using Adam Sowards’ book as the guidebook and the newly renovated and opened Idaho State Museum as the starting point, teachers will explore how different individuals and groups shaped the state, and how Idaho both reflects larger national history as well as veers away from it in different ways to create its own distinctive story.
+This interdisciplinary institute helped teachers across the state explore the different histories, interpretations, and stories of Idaho.
+Using Adam Sowards’ book as the guidebook and the newly renovated Idaho State Museum as the starting point, teachers learned how different individuals and groups shaped the state, and how Idaho both reflects larger national history as well as veers away from it in different ways to create its own distinctive story.

-Teachers will work with prominent Idaho scholars to delve into the political, social, geographic, and cultural history of Idaho.
-They will have the opportunity to learn from museum staff about the design of the new museum, and the research that went into creating the displays, getting an extraordinary behind-the-scenes look at the museum.
-The new museum will provide teachers with the opportunity to learn how the new interpretive exhibits can be used to enhance curriculum development in a diversity of subjects.
-Idaho history is complex, and this institute will help teachers discover new methods to approach the diversity of the history, new stories to teach to their students, and new ways to understand not only the state’s history, but the larger history of the nation.
+Working with prominent Idaho scholars, teachers delved into the political, social, geographic, and cultural history of Idaho.
+They learned how the new interpretive exhibits in the museum can be used to enhance curriculum development in a diversity of subjects.
+Idaho history is complex, and this institute provided teachers with methods to approach the diversity of the history, new stories to teach to their students, and new ways to understand not only the state’s history, but the larger history of the nation.